-- 1. In the TruClient sidebar, click the Add Step icon (Step).
+- In the TruClient sidebar, click the Add Step icon (Step).
 The Steps box opens. - 2.
-Click Flow Control. - Click and drag the Two-factor Authentication group step to the recorded steps, and drop it after the username and password have been entered.
-By default, an SMS Two-factor authentication step is added. - 4.
-Continue according to the following table.
+Click Flow Control. - 3.
+Click and drag the Two-factor Authentication group step to the recorded steps, and drop it after the username and password have been entered.

+By default, an SMS Two-factor authentication step is added.

+4. Continue according to the following table.

 For Do this SMS Responses Expand the Arguments and configure the following: In the Phone Number box, enter the phone number that will receive SMS responses.
 Tip: You can enter JavaScript, but the result of the JavaScript execution must be the phone number.
 You can also use a Parameter Name.
-For more information, see "Creating Parameters for Two-factor Authentication" on page 275. • In the Regular Expression box, construct a regular expression that will extract only the token from the SMS response.
+For more information, see "Creating parameters for two-factor authentication" on page 265. • In the Regular Expression box, construct a regular expression that will extract only the token from the SMS response.
 Tip: Click the drop-down arrow for a sample regular expression.
 Email Responses a.
-Expand the Step .
-Note: Only POP3 servers that support unique ID listing (UIDL) are supported. b.
-In the Action list, select Email Two-factor authentication. c.
-Expand the Arguments and configure the following: o In the Email box, enter the email address that will receive the email response.

-For Do this Tip: You can enter JavaScript, but the result of the JavaScript execution must be the email address.
+Expand the Step. b.
+In the Action list, select either IMAP Email Two-factor authentication or POP3 Email Two-factor authentication. c.
+Expand the Arguments and configure the following: In the Email box, enter the email address that will receive the email response.
+Tip: You can enter JavaScript, but the result of the JavaScript execution must be the email address.
 You can also use a Parameter Name.
-For more information, see "Creating Parameters for Two-factor Authentication" on page 275.
+For more information, see "Creating parameters for two-factor authentication" on page 265.
 In the Server box, enter the IP address or URL for the email server.
 In the Server Port box, enter the port used for email messages.
 In the TLS box, select whether the email server uses the TLS protocol.
-Note: The default setting is true.
-In the Password box, enter the password for the email account.
-0 In the Regular Expression box, construct a regular expression that will extract only the token from the email response.
+Note: The default setting is true. $^\circ$ $$ In the Password box, enter the password for the email

+For Do this account.
+In the Regular Expression box, construct a regular expression that will extract only the token from the email response.
 Tip: Click the drop-down arrow for a sample regular expression.

-Configuring the Wait for 2FA Step
+Configuring the Wait for 2FA step